Laparoscopic Ovarian Cystectomy Set – Complete Solution for Minimally Invasive Ovarian Cyst Removal

 Clinical Applications

-• Prepare the patient using laparoscopy and universal split drapes to maintain a sterile field.
+• Prepare the patient using laparoscopy and major surgery drapes to maintain a sterile field.

-• Set up the Advin CO2+ insufflator and create pneumoperitoneum using the Veress needle
+• Set up the Advin CO2+ insufflator and create pneumoperitoneum for laparoscopic access.

 • Insert laparoscopic trocars to establish working ports.

-• Use laparoscopic graspers to hold and position the appendix.
+• Use laparoscopic graspers to expose the prostate and surrounding pelvic structures.

-• Place the appendix into an endo bag and remove it through a trocar port.
+• Place the specimen in an endo bag and remove it through a port site.

 • Release CO2, remove trocars, and close port sites securely.